The Science Behind Mattress Firmness and Sleep Quality

 Which bedding material lasts the longest?

 High-quality cotton (like Egyptian or Pima) and linen are renowned for durability when properly cared for.
-With regular maintenance, these natural fibers can last for years, offering both comfort and value.
+With regular maintenance, these natural fibers can last for years, offering comfort and value.

 Key Takeaways